 There will be one exam based on the theory work you have covered in the course.
-There will be 20 multiple choice questions at the start of the paper.

 You will be assessed on your knowledge, skills and understanding of each of the 5 areas studied.
 These will be a mixture of short answer and extended answer questions.